DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc N - Argynvost's Beacon.md

+_An adventure for five 4th, 5th, or 6th-level characters._

 In this arc, upon arriving at the mansion of Argynvostholt as suggested by the revenants at Tser Falls or the Raven River Crossroads, the players encounter Sir Godfrey Gwilym, an ancient **revenant** knight of the Order of the Silver Dragon.

 Godfrey solemnly informs the players that, because he is bound to the will of his commander, Vladimir Horngaard, he can offer them no aid in their fight against Strahd.
 He can share, however, that the slumbering spirit of the silver dragon Argynvost—the deceased leader of their Order—has stirred in recent weeks, and that the dragon is seeking heroes willing to stand against Strahd, though Godfrey doesn't know for what purpose.